 All posts by : Richard Knaster

-The SAFe knowledge base on this website is an invaluable resource for people who build software and systems, however, navigating the guidance can be daunting for the uninitiated.
+Hi Folks, The SAFe knowledge base is an invaluable resource for people who build software and systems, however, navigating the guidance can be daunting for the uninitiated.
 SAFe is a robust framework supported by hundreds of web pages.
 Where do you start?
 In what order should you read the articles?
 What information is really important to you and when?
 We get it.
-There’s a Wikipedia aspect to the SAFe body of knowledge that takes.
+There’s a Wikipedia aspect to the SAFe body of knowledge that takes time.

 Hello folks, We are pleased to announce the release of the SAFe® 4.6 white paper.
 In it, you’ll find an overview of SAFe, the Big Picture graphic, more detail about the Five Core Competencies of the Lean Enterprise, and the values, mindset, principles, and practices that guide teams to more effectively build solutions in a far leaner—and more Agile—fashion.
 You can download the white paper here.
 We hope that you’ll find this white paper to.

 Hello Folks: We are pleased to announce the implementation of a new search engine on the SAFe website that improves the user experience.
 It’s more intelligent, faster and it actually finds stuff (like Portfolio Sync, a new 4.6 LPM event).
 Some of the new search features include: Spelling Correction: spelling errors won’t affect your search Bigram Matching: high heels = highheels Stemming: epic = epics Synonyms: car = vehicle Phrase Matching: “fast food” does not.